flyCouch/Tattoofall/README.md

 Don't upload a photo.

-Don't get the complimentary, maxed RGB values in the bottom left, of the exact spot you want gone.
+Don't get the complimentary, maxed RGB values in the bottom right, of the exact spot you want gone.

 Don't set up an Arduino or suchlike with a 3000hz blinking RGB LED.